gatneil/e2erunners/README.md

 Let's say we wish to set up a daily test of the scripts in the master branch of this repo.
 To do this, we could do the following:

 First, we would follow the "How To Use" instructions above to set up the E2E Runners test framework.
-Then, we would define the following script that dowloads the master branch, copies the scripts to the E2E Runners `scripts` directory, then runs `runner.sh`:
+Then, we would define the following script that dowloads the master branch of the vmssScenarios repo, copies the scripts to the E2E Runners `scripts` directory, then runs `runner.sh`:

 ```
 # cd into a working directory that will be easy to clean up later